-Based on the geographic distribution of the shared vector Ixodes scapularis, co-infections with Lyme disease and human granulocytic anaplasmosis and/or babesiosis can occur.
+Based on the geographic distribution of the shared vector Ixodes scapularis, coinfections with Lyme disease and human granulocytic anaplasmosis and/or babesiosis can occur.
 Co-infected patients may be more severely ill at presentation, have a persistent fever longer than 48 hours after initiating antibiotic therapy for Lyme disease, or present with anemia, leukopenia, and/or thrombocytopenia.
-When co-infection is suspected or confirmed, treatment with an appropriate antimicrobial regimen for each infection is necessary for resolution of illness.
+When co-infection is suspected or confirmed, treatment with an appropriate antimicrobial regimen for each infection is necessary for the resolution of the illness.

 Enhancing Healthcare Team Outcomes

-The key to Lyme disease is prevention and this requires an interprofessional team approach.
-All healthcare workers including the nurse practitioner, pharmacist, and primary care provider should provide patient education on measures to prevent tick bites while hiking or working outdoors.
-In areas where ticks are common, cleaning up of the environment by removing the underbrush and spraying an insecticide may reduce the tick burden in the area.
+The key to Lyme disease is prevention, and this requires an interprofessional team approach.
+All healthcare workers, including the nurse practitioner, pharmacist, and primary care provider, should provide patient education on measures to prevent tick bites while hiking or working outdoors.
+In areas where ticks are common, cleaning up the environment by removing the underbrush and spraying an insecticide may reduce the tick burden in the area.
 The outdoors person should be told to wear appropriate garments and be familiar with the skin features of the tick bite.
 The nurse should educate the patient on how to remove the tick from the skin and when to seek medical assistance.
 The pharmacist should educate the patient on medication compliance for those who have been confirmed to have acquired Lyme disease.

 Finally, pets can also develop Lyme disease and carry the tick.
 Hence, pet owners should examine their pets on a regular basis and remove the tick.
 There is no risk of acquiring Lyme disease by removing the tick.

 Patients need to be told that there are many unvalidated tests for Lyme disease which offer false-positive results.
-Even though there is a Lyme vaccine the public should be educated that the effects of the vaccine are not consistent or long-lasting; hence one should not rely on the vaccine to prevent Lyme disease.
+Even though there is a Lyme vaccine, the public should be educated that the effects of the vaccine are not consistent or long-lasting; hence one should not rely on the vaccine to prevent Lyme disease.
 (Level V)

 (Click Image to Enlarge)